 Discussions with cast members either precede or follow each Sunday matinee.
 In addition, some shows will feature panels with special guests to engage in a conversation on relevant themes or our unique artistic approach.
-Post-show conversations take place in the theater immediately following each Sunday 2 or 3 pm matinee and last for approximately 25 minutes.
+Post-show conversations take place in the theater immediately following each Sunday 2 pm matinee and last for approximately 25 minutes, or up to 1 hour for special panels.
 Please join us!

 PREVIOUS PLAYS’ CONVERSATION SCHEDULES:

 Sunday, September 17, 2017: HOW DO WE MEASURE A MAN?

 King Berenger’s reign has resulted in ruin.
 But does that matter as death comes calling?
 One man’s tyrant is another man’s hero.
 Doesn’t every man, therefore, deserve to be treated with dignity when facing the end?
 Join Director Dmitry Troyanovsky and members of the cast to discuss how to grapple with Ionesco’s despot and whether that despot truly faces a downfall in death.
 Facilitated by Mara Sidmore, Director of Education.